rosalindfranklininstitute/parakeet/docs/source/installation.rst

 Again similar to docker, to use parakeet with singularity and GPU support, the host machine should have the approprate Nvidia drivers installed.

-Below is an example on how to use parakeet with singularity to simulate the exit wave:
+Below is an example on how to use parakeet with singularity to run parakeet commands:

 .. code-block:: bash

   singularity run --nv parakeet.sif \
-    parakeet.simulate.exit_wave \
-      -c config_new.yaml \
-      -d gpu \
-      -s sample.h5 \
-      -e exit_wave.h5
+    parakeet.config.new

 Install as Singularity sandbox